openPCI/OpenCoding/README.md

 Integrates PCI's in the coding application.

 ## Howto
+0. Get a webserver with PHP and MySql up and running.
+	* For example you can install a LAMP, WAMP or MAMP-pacakage, see [Wikipedia's List of Apache–MySQL–PHP packages](https://en.wikipedia.org/wiki/List_of_Apache%E2%80%93MySQL%E2%80%93PHP_packages).
+	* Use [PhpMyAdmin](https://www.phpmyadmin.net/) for database administration

+1. Upload all files in this repository to the root folder of your webserver (e.g. c:\wamp\www, /var/www/html)

-1. Create a database OpenCoding.
-Import the tables from opencoding.sql (using phpmyadmin).
+2. Create a database called opencoding, give a user access to this database.
+Import the tables from the file opencoding.sql (using phpmyadmin).
+And import tasktypes into the tasktypes-table from the file tasktypes.sql

-2. Create af file called .htdatabase in a "secrets" folder.
-Fill in information about your database and user: localhost,opencoding,password,opencoding
+3. Create af file called .htdatabase in a "secrets" folder.
+Fill in information about your host, user, password and database: localhost,opencoding,password,opencoding

 Log in using admin user, no password.
 Change the password.

-3. Go to OpenCoding Admin
+4. Go to OpenCoding Admin

 Create a project.

-4. Go to Project Admin.
+5. Go to Project Admin.

 Import data from csv-files.